Adding the USGSCSM Plugin to ISIS ≤ 8.1¶

-Upcoming ISIS version 8.2 and future releases will include the USGSCSM library and does not require a separate installation of the plugin.
+ISIS versions 8.2 and later include the USGSCSM library and do not require a separate installation of the plugin.

 ISIS versions 8.0LTS, 8.1, and earlier require a separate installation of the USGSCSM plugin as shown below.